truemark/autoalarm/README.md

 In addition to global controls, individual alarms can be excluded from being reset by ReAlarm.
 This is done using a specific tag:

 -   **Tag to Exclude Alarms from ReAlarm**:
-    -   Alarms can be tagged with `realarm:disabled=true` to exclude them from the ReAlarm process.
+    -   Alarms can be tagged with `autoalarm:re-alarm-enabled=false` to exclude them from the ReAlarm process.
     -   When this tag is present on an alarm, ReAlarm will skip resetting it, regardless of its state.
     -   This is useful for alarms that should be managed manually or have specific conditions that should not trigger ReAlarm.